Objective Evaluation of Prosody and Intelligibility in Speech Synthesis via Conditional Prediction of Discrete Tokens: THE PROPOSED SCORE: TTScore

 Central to our method is the selection of discrete speech tokens that serve as linguistic content representations for measuring intelligibility.
 The most common approach is to obtain tokens via \textit{k}-means quantization of intermediate representations from HuBERT~\cite{Hsu2021HuBERTSS}.
 Prior studies have shown that the dominant information captured by these discrete SSL tokens depends on both the choice of the intermediate layer and the number of clusters (\textit{k}) used in the quantization process.
 Earlier HuBERT layers tend to encode acoustic and paralinguistic information, while later layers increasingly capture linguistic content~\cite{pasad2023comparative,lin2023utility}.
 In this work, we explore different HuBERT layers and cluster sizes to identify effective configurations.
 The resulting discrete SSL tokens are used as \textit{content speech tokens}, which primarily encode the linguistic content of a given utterance and form the basis for our intelligibility metric.

-\subsection{PROSODIC SPEECH TOKENS}
+\subsubsection{PROSODIC SPEECH TOKENS}

 For prosodic speech tokens, we adopt discrete prosody representations from FACodec \cite{naturalspeech3}, which has demonstrated strong prosody modeling and controllability in speech synthesis experiments with NaturalSpeech~3~\cite{naturalspeech3}.
 FACodec prosody tokens primarily encode F0 information, one of the most crucial indicators of prosody, making them well-suited for prosody evaluation.
+FACodec provides a learned, discretized, and normalized representation of pitch-related prosody, which reduces sensitivity to speaker-dependent pitch ranges, absolute F0 values, and recording conditions.
 FACodec employs residual vector quantization (RVQ) to factorize and disentangle speech into discrete representations corresponding to different attributes: prosody, content, and acoustic detail.
 To ensure effective disentanglement, explicit training objectives are imposed on each token type in addition to the speech reconstruction objective.
 For prosody tokens, these objectives include normalized F0 contour prediction and adversarial phone classification.

 FACodec prosody tokens, denoted as $\mathbf{f} = [f_1, f_2, ..., f_T]$, are generated at the frame level, where $T$ is the number of frames.
 Predicting such fine-grained prosody at the frame level is a complex task.
 Therefore, in this work, we refactor frame-level prosody tokens to phoneme-level representations to simplify the prediction task and better model prosody token distributions.
 For phoneme-level refactoring, first, we extract frame-level continuous prosody representations, $\mathbf{r} = [r_1, r_2, ..., r_T]$, before applying RVQ.
 Next, we align these frame-level features with phonemes, $\mathbf{x} = [x_1, x_2, ..., x_L]$, using timestamps obtained from a forced aligner, where $L$ is the number of phonemes.
 For each phoneme, we pool the corresponding frame-level continuous features as $r_{\text{ph}} = [ \text{pool}(r_{x1[\text{begin}]},..,r_{x1[\text{end}]}), \text{pool}(r_{x2[\text{begin}]},..,r_{x2[\text{end}]}), ...]$.